 For full instructions, see Disable the ArcGIS Portal Directory.

-Configure your firewall to work with portal
+Configure your firewall to work with the portal

 Every computer has thousands of ports through which other computers can send information.
 A firewall is a security mechanism that limits the number of ports on your machine through which other computers can communicate.
 When you use a firewall to restrict communication to a small number of ports, you can closely monitor those ports to prevent an attack.

-Specify the default token expiration time
+Specify token expiration time

 A token is a string of encrypted information that contains the user's name, the token expiration time, and other proprietary information.
 When a token is issued to the member, they can access the portal until the token expires.
 When it expires, the member must provide their user name and password again.